canarytrace/documentation/docs/guides/architecture.md

 Every part of architecture has own responsibility.

 - Cloning git repository with monitor scripts directly to container with Canarytrace.
 - Run selected monitor script.
 - Access to browser via webdriver and devTools during monitoring and measure non-functional metrics and collect additional telemetrics data from browser API.
 - Assertation function requirements.
 - Continuously sending all data from Canarytrace to Elasticsearch.

 > - Canarytrace doesn't measure anything, this is responsibility on a web browser and its embedded tools.
 In this moment is a web browser quarantor of reliability data.
 > - Canarytrace has internal algorithms for collect data from browser, filtering and sending data to analysis to Elasticsearch.
 > - Canarytrace never run two instances in a single browser, but uses a 1: 1: 1
 > - Parallelization is performed on lower level of this architecture.
 We use Kubernetes for parallelization, izolation of monitorin and for set exactly resources for every runned a web browser.
 > - Canarytrace didn't sending any notifications.
-This is a responsibility of Canarytrace Listener.
+This is a responsibility of [Listener](/docs/guides/listener).

 ### Browser instance